Best Books From 2021

 Book Summary

-This epic novel traces the journey of one American family from the colonial slave trade through the civil war and up to present day.
+This epic novel traces the journey of one American family from the colonial slave trade through the Civil War to the present day.

-Ailey Pearl is named after two formidable Black Americans – a revered choreographer and her great grandmorther, who is a descendant of enslaved Georgians.
-She grows up in the city, but spends her summers in the small Georgia town where her mother’s family has lived ever since their ancestors were brought over from Africa in bondage.
+Ailey Pearl is named after two formidable Black Americans—a revered choreographer and her great-grandmother, who is a descendant of enslaved Georgians.
+She grows up in the city but spends her summers in the small Georgia town where her mother’s family has lived since their ancestors were brought over from Africa in bondage.

 The Book Girls Say…